-&lt;sup>4 Applies after the power-up sequence is complete.
+Based on CLKIN cycles.
+Applies after the power-up sequence is complete.
 Subsequent resets require a minimum of four CLKIN cycles for RESET to be held low in order to properly initialize and propagate default states at all I/O pins.

-&lt;sup>5The 4096 cycle count depends on tSRST specification in Table 21.
+The 4096 cycle count depends on tSRST specification in Table 21.
 If setup time is not met, one additional CLKIN cycle may be added to the core reset time, resulting in 4097 cycles maximum.

-Figure 5.
+Figure 6.
 Power-Up Sequencing